meralha/testing_biometrics_2/biometrics_toolbox/biometrics_toolbox/bids.md

 - `audio` directory contains the audio files and their corresponding JSON files containing metadata.
 - `task-description` is a short label of the task performed during the recording.

 This structure allows for easy navigation and retrieval of specific audio files, making it highly efficient for large datasets.
-Downstream processing can conveniently follow this structure.
+Downstream processing can conveniently follow this structure to allow conserved filepaths.